Blog

 1 Introduction

-The Medical Device Coordination Group (MDCG) regularly and continuously publishes so-called guidance documents for the MDR.
+The Medical Device Coordination Group (MDCG) regularly and continuously publishes guidance documents on the MDR.
 This is done in accordance with Article 105 of the MDR and Article 99 of the IVDR.
-The documents are prepared in collaboration with interested parties represented in the various groups and are given in the following format: "MDCG Year Number Revision".
+The documents are prepared in cooperation with interested parties represented in the various groups and are presented in the following format: "MDCG Year-Number-Revision".

-The MDCG is composed of representatives from all Member States and is chaired by a representative of the European Commission.
-The documents are not European Commission documents and cannot be regarded as the official position of the European Commission.
-Any views expressed in this document are not legally binding and only the Court of Justice of the European Union can give a binding interpretation of Union law.
+The MDCG is composed of representatives from all Member States, and is chaired by a representative of the European Commission.
+These documents are not documents of the European Commission and cannot be considered the official position of the European Commission.
+All views expressed in this document are not legally binding, and only the Court of Justice of the European Union can provide a binding interpretation of EU law.

-They simply represent a common view on how the MDR and the IVDR should be applied in practice in order to achieve an effective and harmonized implementation of the legislation.
+They merely represent a common understanding of how the MDR and the IVDR should be applied in practice to ensure effective and harmonized implementation of the legislation.

-MDCG 2021-6 is aimed at sponsors of clinical trials of medical devices that are carried out within the scope of Regulation (EU) 2017/745 (MDR).
-It covers questions and answers and may be supplemented with further questions and answers in due course.
+MDCG 2021-6, is aimed at sponsors of clinical investigations of medical devices conducted within the scope of Regulation (EU) 2017/745 (MDR).
+It addresses questions and answers and may be supplemented with further questions and answers in due course.

-The document MDCG 2021-8 “Clinical investigation application/notification documents”, on the other hand, addresses the documents to be submitted when applying for a clinical trial.
+the document MDCG 2021-8 “Clinical investigation application/notification documents” addresses the documents to be submitted when applying for a clinical investigation.

 2. New MDCG documents